-Design & Technology is designed for students who are looking to make cultural and social impact, and pursue careers that value innovation and entrepreneurship in a creative context.
+Design & Technology is designed for students who are looking to gain an understanding of technology and design and apply this knowledge creatively to specific design problems.
 It develops understanding and skills in using innovation and structured design processes to solve problems through the completion of projects.
-Furthermore, it seeks to develop student's appreciation of historical and cultural influences on design and the relationship between design, technology, society and the environment.
+Furthermore, it seeks to develop student's appreciation of historical and cultural influences on design and the relationship between design, technology, societyand the environment.

 This is a course for designers of tomorrow!
 Design & Technology has a unique focus on creativity, innovation and the successful implementation of innovative ideas and processes.
-Design & Technology provides creative and innovative students with an appreciation of how design and technological activity contribute to the lives of individuals and to cultures and environments.
+Design & Technology provides creative and innovative students with an appreciation of how design and technological activity contribute to the lives of individuals and tocultures and environments.